Norwegian Capricorn Line: Fleet

-The sole vessel in Norwegian Capricorn Line's fleet was the 206m, 28 000 tonne Norwegian Star.
+The sole vessel in Norwegian Capricorn Line's fleet was the 206m, 28,000gt Norwegian Star.
 The Norwegian Star was originally built as the Royal Viking Line cruise ship Royal Viking Sea in 1973.
-Royal Viking Line were acquired by Knut Kloster of Norwegian Cruise Line in 1984, and initially retained their separate identity.
-Royal Viking Sea was transferred to Royal Cruise Line in 1990 as the Royal Odyssey (II).
-The Royal Viking Line name was sold to Cunard in 1994.
-Royal Odyssey was transferred into the main Norwegian Cruise Line fleet in 1996 as Norwegian Star and in 1997/98 she was transferred to the then newly formed Norwegian Capricorn Line.
-With Norwegian Capricorn Line, the Norwegian Star carried a maximum of 848 passengers in 424 suites/staterooms.
+Royal Viking Sea was transferred into the main Norwegian Cruise Line fleet in 1996 as Norwegian Star and in 1997/98 she was transferred to the then newly formed Norwegian Capricorn Line.
+With Norwegian Capricorn Line, the Norwegian Star carried a maximum of 800 passengers in 400 suites/staterooms.
 In 2001 she became part of the Star Cruises fleet.
-After a period laid up, she was placed on weekly cruises from Valencia as Crown Mare Nostrum for Spanish Cruise Line.
-From 2005 she was running as the MS Albatros (II) for German tour company Phoenix Reisen.

-The name Norwegian Star was transferred to a new build ship, originally planned to be named SuperStar Libra, that was still part of the Norwegian Cruise Line fleet in 2020.